biolab/orange3-recommendation/doc/source/scripting/recommendation.rst

-.. index:: .. index:: climf
+.. index:: climf
    pair: recommenders; climf

 =====
 CLiMF
 =====

 CLiMF (Collaborative Less-is-More Filtering) is used in scenarios with binary relevance data.
 Hence, it's focused on improving top-k recommendations through ranking by directly maximizing the Mean Reciprocal Rank (MRR).

 Following a similar technique as other iterative approaches, the two low-rank matrices can be randomly initialize and then optimize through a training loss like this: